kilmajster/ngrok-spring-boot-starter/README.md

 ## What this starter gives to you?
-This starter will automatically download Ngrok binary corresponding to your operating system (Windows, Linux, OSX or even Docker) and then cache it into `home_directory/.ngrok2`.
+This starter will automatically download Ngrok binary corresponding to your operating system (Windows, Linux, OSX or even Docker) and then cache it into `home_directory/.ngrok3`.
+If Ngrok binary is already present in the PATH, download will be skipped.
 Then every time you will run your Spring Boot application, Ngrok will automatically build http tunnel pointing to your springs web server, and you will get pretty logs with the remote links, just like it's done below 👇